Loading...

 3. Participants must engage in mutually reinforcing activities.

-With collective impact initiatives, participants are encouraged to advance activities in coordination with other participant’s activities within the initiative.
+With collective impact initiatives, participants are encouraged to advance activities in coordination with other activities within the initiative.

 4. Participants must maintain open and continuous communication.